amzyei/charlex-os/README.md

 python app.py
 ```

-Open your web browser and go to `http://localhost:5000` to use charleX OS.
+Open your web browser and go to `http://localhost:5000` to use Charlex WebOS.

 ## Documentation